maryamlawal727-star/n8n-automation-portfolio/workflows/competitor-intelligence/README.md

 ## Client Scenario

 **Business:** Ironside Marketing — a Canadian digital marketing agency **Problem:** The founder had no system for tracking what competitors were doing.
 She found out a direct competitor had launched a done-for-you service package — identical to hers — only when a prospect mentioned it during a sales call.
-By then the competitor had already been running it for three weeks.
+By then, the competitor had already been running it for three weeks.

 **After this workflow was deployed:**
 - Five competitors are monitored every single morning automatically